STV rifle: Design

+The STV program was initiated to design the next generation mainline service rifles for the Vietnam People’s Army (VPA) as well as the whole Vietnam People's Armed Forces, using the technologies and experiences acquired from the IWI Galil ACE licensed production.

 All STV variants are generally similar and are mainly built off of the IWI Galil ACE's milled receiver.
-They are all chambered in 7.62x39mm and can use any standard AK-47/AKM magazines.
+They are all chambered in 7.62×39mm and can use any standard AK-47/AKM magazines.
+The numbers on the STV name indicate the barrel length.
+380 indicates the standard rifle with a 380mm barrel while the 215 indicates the compact rifle with a 215mm barrel.

 The rifles all have the charging handle located on the right side, which is the same for all IWI Galil ACEs manufactured in Vietnam.
 However, the selective-fire mechanism uses a traditional AK-based mechanism.
 The handguards and pistol grips are made of polymer and all of the rifles have a folding stock.
 A bird-cage muzzle brake is included on all rifles.

 As the handguards and receiver include a Picatinny rail on top, attachments can be mounted on such as telescopic sights, red dot sights, or holographic sights.
 The rear sight is located at the rear of the gun.
 The only exception to this is the STV-416, which does not include any Picatinny rails.

+Although it has brought back some traditional features of the AK series, the STV still retains the bayonet lug from the Galil ACE, which was originally designed for the M16.
+This allows the STV to use the M7 bayonet instead of the AK's 6Ch4.

 The STV-215 and STV-380 have an additional Picatinny rail located on the bottom of the handguard, commonly used for a foregrip/bipod, laser, or flashlight attachment.
 When nothing is attached, a plastic cover can be placed over the Picatinny rail for more comfort while holding.
 The pistol grip for these two are built in to the body of the rifle.
 These two variants also share the front-sight and gas block similar to the ones found on the IWI Galil ACE.

 The STV-410 and STV-416 both lack a Picatinny rail on the bottom of the handguard.
 Instead, they include a mount for an underbarrel grenade launcher.
 They also have a slightly different magazine well and trigger rim.
 The pistol grip for these two variants are also independent of the body and are also based on the AK.
-These two variants use a folding polymer AK stock instead of the FN FAL styled stocks used by the STV-215 and STV-380.
+These two variants use a folding polymer AK stock instead of the FAL PARA styled stocks used by the STV-215 and STV-380.
 The front-sight and gas block on these two variants are different from each other.

-It was reported in 2021 that the OPL-40M underbarrel grenade launcher would be used in conjunction with the STVs.
+It was reported in 2021 that the 40mm OPL-40M (entered service as SPL-40) underbarrel grenade launcher would be used in conjunction with the STVs.

 The smallest variant STV-022 largely resembles the STV-215 but having its stocks removed, further shortening the overall size of the rifle.